-If you make less than the median income in your area and you have a desire to own property in rural America, then you and your family are likely eligible for a mortgage loan backed by the U.S. Department of Agriculture's Rural Development Guaranteed Housing Loan program, referred to as a USDA loan or Rural Development loan.
-Occasionally, USDA loans are called Section 502 loans, after section 502(h) of the Housing Act of 1949, which makes the USDA’s loan programs possible.
+If you make less than the median income in your area and you have a desire to own property in rural America, then you and your family may be good candidates for a mortgage loan backed by the U.S. Department of Agriculture's Rural Development Guaranteed Housing Loan program, referred to as a USDA loan or Rural Development loan.

 What is a USDA loan?

 USDA loans encourage homeownership for people in rural communities who have trouble qualifying for other, more traditional mortgage loans.
-Loan funds can be used to purchase, renovate or refinance a house in a rural or suburban area, or to refinance an existing home loan.
+Loan funds can be used to purchase or renovate a house in a rural or suburban area, or to refinance an existing home loan.

 How does a USDA loan work?